 The SDK receives the Person ID and completes the initalization.

-For the User Linking feature to work it has to be enabled for your app, please ask your sales representative about this or contact support at firstname.lastname@example.org.
+User linking should automatically be enabled for your app.
+If it looks like it is not enabled, please ask your sales representative about this or contact support at email@example.com.

 The feature uses a process we call Linking, in which we need to receive an HTTPS call from your backend telling us which External UserID (from your system) you wish to associate with a specific Install-ID (from our system).
-This requires the use of a server token for authentication and thus a server side implementation on your end.
+This requires the use of a API Key for authentication and thus a server side implementation on your end.
+For user linking to work, the API key used should have the scope 'user.link'.

 During initialization of a User Linking-enabled app the SDK will call the